ShivaKrishna018/EatzUpVendor/README.md

 * **Firebase Authentication:** For secure user authentication.
 * **Firebase Cloud Storage:** For image storage.
 * **Firebase Realtime Database:** For real-time data synchronization.
-* [Your Frontend technology.
-Example: Android (Kotlin/Java) with Jetpack Compose, or React Native, or Flutter]
-* [Any other relevant libraries or dependencies]
+* Android Kotlin

 ## Architecture

 * **Firebase Integration:** The app heavily relies on Firebase services for data storage, authentication, and real-time updates.
 * **Interactive UI:** The user interface is designed for intuitive and efficient restaurant management.
-* [If applicable, mention your architectural pattern like MVVM, MVC, or Clean Architecture.]

 ## Installation

-[Provide instructions on how to install and run your application.
-For example:]

 1. Clone the repository: `git clone [your-repository-url]`
-2. Open the project in [Your IDE].
+2. Open the project in [Your Android studio].
 3. Configure Firebase:
     * Create a Firebase project.
     * Enable Authentication, Cloud Storage, and Realtime Database.